 Advice About Dealing With Growth Issues For An Existing Business

-Dealing with hockey stick growth can ruin a business as much as a decline in business and therefore must be handled properly.
-In this section we will look at some of the issues growth can cause and what a business can do to make the growth manageable.
+Dealing with hockey stick growth can ruin a business just as much as a decline in business and therefore must be handled properly.
+In this section, we will look at some of the issues growth can cause and what a business can do to make the growth manageable.

 While dealing with growth-related issues is often a problem, most owners would be more than happy to do it, however it often requires the business to rethink its strategies.

-As a business grows, the role of the CEO and the challenges the business will face changes.
+As a business grows, the role of the CEO and the challenges the business will face change.

-As the business owner when your business grows you have to concentrate your efforts on where you can do the most good.
+As a business owner, when your business grows, you have to concentrate your efforts on where you can do the most good.

-If a new physical location is required, a business needs to consider when the right time to buy is and when to lease space.
+If a new physical location is required, a business needs to consider when it’s the right time to buy and when to lease space.